Can e-Learning be useful for Sports?

 - Learning at your own paceTraditional coaching, as with traditional education, is rushed and usually follows the pace of the fastest learners… specifically in group training.
 This leaves many young athletes to prematurely progress to the next level in order to keep up with the team.
 Eventually, because of this, the basic fundamentals that these athletes fail to acquire can hamper their chances of being successful in the long run.
 Again, this is not due to any lack of talent or drive, but completely circumstantial.
 An e-learning tool can allow these athletes to learn “at their own pace” and progress “step-by-step” by mastering all the necessary fundamentals.

-What about awareness?
+- Injury prevention and awarenessLet’s tackle prevention first.
+One cannot always prevent injury but can definitely decrease its likelihood.
+Athletes that have a better understanding and mastery of the fundamental skills of their sport… will reduce their chances of injury.
+For instance, if a young athlete has never been thought properly how to take a hit in football, going in line with the themes in the two previous paragraphs, he will be more likely to sustain injury rather than someone who has mastered that particular skill.What about awareness?
 Concussions are a huge problem in sports, specifically in noticing when they happen.
 Most athletes, coaches and parents are not aware of the symptoms and how to react to them.
 This is a danger for the athlete as he will have a harder time to recover, or may have a relapse, should he enter the field prematurely after a major injury like a concussion.
 Having a sports e-learning platform that gives you access to learning content on various injuries can be an indispensable tool to help manage injuries.